Examine a suspended program

 To copy the call stack for the current thread, right-click anywhere on the Frames tab and select Copy Stack.

 The Variables tab shows the list of the variables in the selected frame/thread.
-The examination of variables is instrumental to understanding why the program operates in a certain way.
+Examining the variables can help you understand why the program operates in a certain way.

 The icon on the left of each variable indicates its type.